Visit Xiamen, China

 The weather in Xiamen is pleasant all year round, but to enjoy the most comfortable temperatures at quieter times, visit between April and May or October and November.
 It’s best to avoid the city during the summer months and national breaks, due to the high number of domestic visitors who travel to Xiamen for its beaches and sunshine.

-Suggested Xiamen itinerary
+Suggested itinerary featuring Xiamen

 This sample itinerary will give you an idea of what is possible when you travel in Xiamen, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.